ABSINTHE SPOONS FOR PREPARING THE GREEN FAIRY

-Of all of her gifts, the greatest the Green Fairy has given us is the Absinthe Spoon.
-It has been around for over 200 years and yet has remained relatively unchanged since its introduction during the Belle Epoque, the height of absinthe popularity.
-If you look, you can find an absinthe spoon today that is just like the one your great, great grandfather used to prepare his absinthe.
+Absinthe spoons have been around for over 200 years and yet have remained relatively unchanged since its introduction during the Belle Epoque, the height of absinthe popularity.
+If you look, you can find an absinthe spoon today just like the one your great, great grandfather used to prepare his absinthe.

 If you have begun to familiarize yourself with Absinthe and absinthe accessories, you know there are many different Absinthe Spoon styles to choose from.
 Different lengths, finishes and designs are the major considerations.
 Let's explore these options and why they're important.

-Chrome and Stainless Steel finishes are the most common finish you will find.
+STANDARD FINISHES - Chrome and Stainless Steel finishes are the most common finish you will find.
 They are both very durable and long lasting requiring little maintenance.
-You can wash them in a dishwasher if desired and they will maintain their original appearance.
-If polishing is required, you would use a polish with the least amount of abrasive.
+You can wash them in a dishwasher if desired and they will maintain their original appearance for many years.
+If polishing is required, you can use a polish with the least amount of abrasive.
 Look for a polish designed for "Silver" as these are the least abrasive.
 Chrome and Stainless spoons will usually be less expensive.